klu1211/pytorch-toolbox/README.md

 Data Augmentation: Random crop to (512, 512), and random flip, rotate90, random brightness, and elastic transforms, the random crops were very helpful in decreasing the network overfitting
 Loss function: Lovasz loss (experimentally I get better results than Macro Soft F1), and Focal Loss (to deal with class imbalance)
 Model: Squeeze Excitation ResNeXt50 model
-Training: Used a one schedule cycle with LR of 4e-8, this was found experimentally via `lr_find`, an example of this can be seen in `notebook/learning_rate_finder.ipynb`
+Training: Used a one schedule cycle with LR of 8e-4, this was found experimentally via `lr_find`, an example of this can be seen in `notebook/learning_rate_finder.ipynb`
 Prediction: 5 Crop TTA (top left, top right, bottom left, bottom right, and center) with max probs to deal with the fact that some proteins only appear once in the image.
 By taking the maximum probability, instead of the average we will be able to capture this information.
-Postprocessing: Due to the imbalance of classes, using a threshold of 0.5 to determine true/false would not be efficient.
+Postprocessing: Due to the imbalance of classes, using a threshold of 0.5 to determine true/false would not have optimal results.
 Instead, these thresholds are determined by optimizing for the best thresholds on the validation set.

 #### If you want to do a full training run from scratch: